PostgresApp/PostgresApp/docs/documentation/migrating-data.md

 or if you want to migrate only parts of the database.

 ### Migrate data using `pg_dumpall`

+This is the easiest way to migrate your data.

 1. Make sure that the old version of Postgres.app is running
 1. Create a compressed SQL dump of your server (this could take some time):<br>